-Liquidity in funds is independently assessed and challenged through the internal governance process at the Fund Manager.
-Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to the internal committee who further escalates the issue to the Board of Directors of the Fund Manager for remedial action.
-However, the Fund Manager facilitates the sale and repurchase of the units so that investors may invest and exit the Fund as per their financial requirements.
+Liquidity of the funds is independently assessed and challenged through internal governance process at the Fund Manager.
+Liquidity is modelled and compared against potential liability scenarios such as severe repurchases of units and where the Fund has any liquidity issues, it is flagged to internal committee who further escalate the issue to the Board of Directors of the Fund Manager for remedial action.